© Singita Kwitonda Lodge

 So, which is best for your luxury gorilla trekking safari, Rwanda or Uganda?

 This all depends on the type of experience you are looking for.
-In short, Rwanda offers a structured, easy access and comfortable experience with treks taking between 1-4 hours, meaning you are generally back in your lodge by lunch time.
+In short, Rwanda offers a structured, easy access and comfortable experience with treks taking between 1-4 hours, meaning you are generally back in your lodge by lunchtime.

 In the end, both offer unforgettable, once-in-a-lifetime experiences with excellent guiding.
 Whichever destination you choose, gorilla trekking leaves you with a sense of connection to nature, reminding us how deeply interwoven we are with the creatures that share this earth.